Flag of Quebec: History

-The desire of Quebecers for a distinctive flag was longstanding.
+The desire of ethnic French Canadians for a distinctive flag was longstanding.
 Other flags that had been used included the Parti Patriote flag (a horizontal green, white and red tricolour, which became the flag of the Saint-Jean-Baptiste Society), as well as the French tricolour.

 The direct predecessor of the modern Fleurdelisé was created by Elphège Filiatrault, a parish priest in Saint-Jude, Quebec.
-Called the Carillon moderne|Carillon, it resembles the modern flag except that the fleurs-de-lis are golden and located at the corners, pointing inward.
+Called the Carillon moderne|Carillon, it resembles the modern flag except that the fleurs-de-lis are located at the corners, pointing inward.
 It was based on an earlier flag with no cross, and with the figure of the Virgin Mary in the centre.

 The Carillon flag was first raised on September 26, 1902, and it is preserved in the archives of Saint-Hyacinthe, Quebec.
 Another version, with the Sacred Heart in the centre, also appeared, but it was left behind in the push for a new provincial flag after World War II.
 The Carillon flags were used informally.

 On May 26, 1868, Queen Victoria approved Quebec's first coat of arms.
-A flag might have been devised by using the arms to deface a blue ensign (a Union Flag in the canton, and the Quebec coat of arms in the fly).
-However, it appears to have never been used — various sources including the official Quebec government site mention that it was the Union Flag that flew over the Parliament Building until January 21, 1948, not the blue ensign.
+A flag might have been devised by using the arms to deface a blue ensign or red ensign (a Union Flag in the canton, and the Quebec coat of arms in the fly).
+However, such ensigns were never used — various sources including the official Quebec government site mention that it was the Union Flag that flew over the Parliament Building until January 21, 1948, not a blue or red ensign.
 In addition, in 1938, at the opening of a mining school in Val-d'Or, the flag used to represent the Quebec government was a banner of arms.
 This was done at the behest of public servant Burroughs Pelletier, who had been told that the Ministry wanted a symbol but were unsure as to what should be used.